CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Methods

-To assess the information encoded in CytoNet representations, we conducted a correlative analysis between feature embeddings and known morphological and structural properties of the cerebral cortex.
+\paragraph*{Correlative analysis of CytoNet features and BigBrain intensity profiles.} We conducted a correlative analysis between feature embeddings and known morphological and structural properties of the cerebral cortex.
 Learned feature representations of CytoNet-ViT (1M) were compared with structural features extracted from brain \brain{20}, including cortical curvature, cortical thickness, layer-specific thickness, cutting direction, and layer-wise cell densities.
 In parallel, we conducted the same analysis using depth-wise intensity profiles (see above) to serve as a baseline for comparison.

 For both CytoNet features and intensity profiles, correlations against all target features were evaluated using two input feature sets: the raw features, and principal component projections with dimensionalities 1, 16, 32, 64, 128, and 256.
 Principal component analysis (PCA) was fitted once on the entire dataset and applied consistently across all folds.
 To quantify predictive strength, separate linear regression models for each target feature were trained.
 Models were evaluated using five-fold cross-validation, with $R^2$ scores computed on the held-out test folds and reported as mean $\pm$ standard deviation across folds.
 All regressions were implemented using \emph{scikit-learn} with default hyperparameters. $R^2$ scores for the prediction of layer-wise cell density using CytoNet features are not available, as the number of samples in each fold (730) was not sufficient to fit a linear classifier based on all dimensions of the CytoNet features (768).